Coherent heat transfer leads to genuine quantum enhancement in the performances of continuous engines: introduction

 The characteristic feature of traditional continuous quantum heat engines is that they utilize incoherent heat transfers between the working system and the baths.
 It implies that the transitions induced in the working system by the hot and cold baths are independent (or uncorrelated), rendering them highly stochastic in nature.
 This feature constitutes one of the reasons for these engines to have limited ability to outperform their classical counterparts.
+For the in-depth comparison of continuous thermal machines and their classical counterparts, please see Refs.~\cite{Kalaee2021, Almanza-Marrero2024}.
 Therefore, we are required to reduce the stochastic nature of the transitions in the working system induced by the baths to overcome these limitations.
 The natural question is, thus, how to employ an operationally distinct heat transfer mechanism, rather than the incoherent one, in continuous heat engines that inherently involve less stochastic transitions and lead to significant enhancement in performance.